Bhadreshkumar Chetanbhai Patel

-Bhadreshkumar Chetanbhai Patel (born May 15, 1990) is an Indian missing fugitive wanted for murdering his wife Palak Patel at a Dunkin' Donuts store in Hanover, Maryland, in the United States on April 12, 2015.
+Bhadreshkumar Chetanbhai Patel (born May 15, 1990) is an Indian fugitive wanted under suspicion of murdering his wife Palak Patel at a Dunkin' Donuts store in Hanover, Maryland, in the United States on April 13, 2015.
 He was last seen at Newark Penn Station in Newark, New Jersey, the day after the killing.
 He was added to the FBI Ten Most Wanted Fugitives list on April 18, 2017.
 Bhadreshkumar was the 514th fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.

 Background

 Bhadreshkumar Chetanbhai Patel was born on May 15, 1990 in Viramgam, Gujarat, India.
 In November 2013, he married Palak Patel, and the couple came together to visit relatives in the United States in September 2014.
 Bhadreshkumar was 24 at the time, while Palak was 21.